Home Education Resources

 Secular Home Education Resources in TN

-*This is specifically for those looking to move to TN, our home state.
+*This is specifically for those looking to move to TN, our home state we launched from.
 Now, there are a TON of resources in the Christian circle - being in the midst of the "Bible Belt", there are so many excellent co-ops and groups to really get connected.
 The Christian homeschool groups are robust and super supportive here.
 So this section is specifically for the crowd who is looking to homeschool and may not necessarily be Christian, or don't want a religiously focused group/resources.

 1) What is it like to homeschool in Nashville as secular, eclectic homeschoolers?